 Sergey Kandaurov: My home is in Palawan in the Philippines (the best island in the world, according to some), where I moved a few years ago, long before COVID.
 The island was basically closed on Match 2020, sacrificing its tourism industry, with domestic flights banned and no one allowed to enter from the outside.
 We were lucky to return from a business trip just two days before it happened.
 This ban, combined with tensive contact tracing by local authorities and health protocols (masks, face shields, limited capacities, no cinemas, etc.), worked.
 We only had a few hundred cases for the while 1M island with 2 fatalities and currently only 3 active cases.
 So the health risk is not large.

 Due to the travel ban, my ability to travel is very much limited now, and I keep working from home as I worked before COVID.
 However, due to much more people working or studying from home, including online classes for all kids, much more Internet is created, and the Internet becomes slow and less stable.
-But that’s basically the biggest issues personally for my family and me.
+But that’s basically the biggest issue personally for my family and me.

 Tell us about you, your career, how you founded Flexify.